x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 :::image type="content" source="../../media/62ed4acf-fa54-458f-9f38-f63e6bc89510.png" alt-text="The page that lists connectors already set up":::

 If the connectors are already listed, you don't need to set them up again, but you can edit them if you need to.

-If you don't plan to use the hybrid configuration wizard, or if you're running Exchange Server 2007 or earlier, or if you're running a non-Microsoft SMTP mail server, or if no connector is listed from your organization's mail server to Microsoft 365 or Office 365, set up a connector using the wizard.
+If you don't plan to use the hybrid configuration wizard, or if you're running Exchange Server 2007 or earlier, or if you're running a non-Microsoft SMTP mail server, or if no connector is listed from your organization's mail server to Microsoft 365 or Office 365, set up a connector using the wizard, as described in the procedures below.

 - **For New EAC**